solita/solita.github.com/_posts/2017-10-04-Law-of-quality.md

 That is the law.

 I have been talking about it every now and then for quite some time.
-It seems to hold true in the world of professional software development where I work as years pass by.
+Years pass by, but this law seems to hold true in the world of professional software development where I work.
 Most of the real world systems handle characters and dates in some fashion, and getting these two right is a major challenge even if money is not involved.
 The law sets a sufficient condition; I rarely see a software system of non-trivial size which gets all these right.

 This post examines these three matters through examples to shed some light into why they're actually quite difficult.
-The intention is not to deal with these subjects a in thorough manner — that would fill a book I'm not qualified to write.
+The intention is not to deal with these subjects in a thorough manner — that would fill a book I'm not qualified to write.

 ## Dates